-If you’ve had beef short ribs, I encourage you to try these BBQ Beef Short Ribs!
-Cooking them in the Ninja Foodi makes them succulent, tangy and positively dreamy!
+If you like beef short ribs, I highly recommend you try these BBQ Beef Short Ribs!
+Cooking them in the Ninja Foodi makes them succulent, tangy, and positively delicious!

 NINJA FOODI BBQ BEEF SHORT RIBS

-It’s one of my most favorite food items in the world, seriously!
+It’s one of my favorite food items in the world, seriously!

 Differences Between Beef Short Ribs and Regular Beef Ribs